ANSHURAJ11/LAMMPSatOU/README.md

 	/ourdisk/hpc/cm3atou/dont_archive/username/

 There, the maximum storage space for the cm3atou group is 18.6 TB.
 For large files (> 1GB), one can archieve files on OURRstore.
-For more information, new users can refer to [this page](https://www.ou.edu/oscer/support/storage_on_hpc).
+For more information, please visit [this page](https://www.ou.edu/oscer/support/storage_on_hpc).

 The cm3atou group currently has four nodes, each of which has 128 CPU cores (with hyperthreading) and 257101 megabytes of memory.
 Jobs have no time limit.
 In practice, the time limit would be until the next scheduled maintenance outage.